 Summer brings a bounty of fresh, local produce perfect for a family BBQ, celebration or just an everyday weekday dinner.
 Try lightening up your dishes and teach kids about balancing summer treats with healthy eats.

 - Garden with your kids.
 Try growing your own veggies this summer so your kids learn that potatoes don’t come in a box.
-Check out these 5 ways to teach your kids food literacy this summer.
+Read how to start your own indoor or outdoor garden in advance.
+Plus, check out these 5 ways to teach your kids food literacy this summer.

 - Shape up your summer barbeques, picnics and treats.
 For many families, summer fun includes popsicles, freezies, slushies, and ice cream.
 But all that sugar can harm your child’s health.
 Here are our tips for making healthier dishes for your next family barbeque or picnic and cutting the sugar from summer treats but keeping the flavour and fun.

 - Find healthier ways to quench your thirst – ditch the sugary drinks this summer.
 Everyone loves a cold frosty drink on a hot day.
 But many of your favourite summer sips are high in sugar.
-Here are some ideas for refreshing, lower-sugar alternatives, perfect for patio weather.
+Kids especially need healthy hydration options for the heat.
+Here are some other ideas for refreshing, lower-sugar alternatives, perfect for patio weather.

 - Find your local farmers’ market or take advantage of seasonal produce at your produce store or supermarket.